chirpstack/chirpstack-docs/src/chirpstack-gateway-os/guides/getting-started.md

 ## Full image

-Unlike the **chirpstack-gateway-os-base** image, you **should not** update the ChirpStack Gateway Bridge configuration.
+Unlike the **chirpstack-gateway-os-base** image, you **should not** update the ChirpStack MQTT Forwarder configuration.
 It is configured to point to the MQTT broker which comes with the **chirpstack-gateway-os-full** image.

 If using the **chirpstack-gateway-os-full** image and after configuring the